Kris Davis’ Diatom Ribbons, Sylvie Courvoisier’s Poppy Seeds and the righteous Wrens fire up 60th Jazzfest Berlin

 Happily Canadian pianist Kris Davis’ superb Diatom Ribbons harmoniously blend heart and head, and thanks to a very welcome appearance by Terri Lyne Carrington, alongside excellent local bassist Nick Dunston and the guileful electronics of Val Jeanty, they created acoustic-electric jazz with bite.
 With Carrington in relaxed and magisterial, and Davis fired up in a criss-crossing dialogue, Dunston responding emphatically, it was the ‘F’ factor, yes fun, that proved the differential and made for a truly outstanding set.

-Across town at the A-Trane venue, thrills aplenty were present in drummer Devin Grey’s Melt All The Guns II – his trio with Ralph Alessi’s acerbic trumpet peppering the upper register while astonishing pianist Myslaure Augustin was a revelation.
+Across town at the A-Trane venue, thrills aplenty were present in drummer Devin Gray’s Melt All The Guns II – his trio with Ralph Alessi’s acerbic trumpet peppering the upper register while astonishing pianist Myslaure Augustin was a revelation.
 Matching freedom with form was key to their cohesion as well as Devin’s boiling.
-Spacious writing, melodies often fractured but weighty, Grey’s dynamic control all encompassing, each member mirrored each other’s timbre and mood in a circular dialogue.
+Spacious writing, melodies often fractured but weighty, Gray’s dynamic control all encompassing, each member mirrored each other’s timbre and mood in a circular dialogue.
 The drummer’s warm smiles betraying the undercurrent of joy in their music.

 French pianist Sylvie Courvoisier also channelled elemental virtuosity, while her telepathic rapport with extraordinary vibist Patrica Brennan created another memorable showing at the Festspiele.
 The pianist’s leaping clusters of notes are rooted in her own distinctively spiky harmonic language and rhythmic sense, which, combined with the artful precision of Dan Weiss’s drumming and a forceful central role for the usually demurring Thomas Morgan’s bass and you have one hell of a band.
 Brennan often made notes sound rich and synth-like, or shimmer in waves, Courvoisier also bowing or plucking strings inside the piano or tapping the sides to make it sound like the hull of a ship, on a performance that floated effortlessly over hidden depths.